kurianaben/Austin-Permit-Analysis-Project/README.md

 ## Economic Signals & Building Permits in Austin, TX (2009-2024)

-This project was done to see the exploratory and statistical analysis of how macro economic conditions relate to **Austin building permits** (total, residential, commercial) on a month-by-month basis from 2009-2024.
+This project was done to see the exploratory and statistical analysis of how macro economic conditions relate to **building permits in Austin, TX,** (total, residential, commercial) on a month-by-month basis from 2009-2024.

 The reason I decided to do this particular project was because I love learning about the real estate industry and thought that there might be some interesting information and correlations I could uncover using open source data, and also wanted to test out my statistical analysis skills.
 ___